AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/configure-azure-storage-audience-sourcing.md

 In the **[!UICONTROL Consent]** step, Collaboration validates the [!DNL Azure] permissions that you configured earlier.

 Select the launch icon next to **[!UICONTROL Consent URL]** to open the authorization workflow in [!DNL Azure].
-Sign in with an account that has permission to grant consent for the storage location, then complete the authorization prompts.
+Sign in with an account that has permission to grant consent for the storage location, then complete the Azure authorization prompts that grant Adobe access to the configured storage location.
 After authorization is complete, return to Collaboration and select **[!UICONTROL Confirm consent]** to validate Adobe's access.

 >[!NOTE]
 >